 You can check out some Saona Island tour options from Punta Cana here:

-Expect to pay between 75 and 100 USD for tours starting and ending in Punta Cana, some promotions are starting for as low as 60 USD per person.
+Expect to pay between 70 and 100 USD for Saona Island tours starting and ending in Punta Cana, some promotions are starting for as low as 60 USD per person.

 Discovery and/or premium excursions to Isla Saona

-Depending on your needs, it might be a good idea to spend a little extra money on your tour to Isla Saona as the standard tour is just a basic tour.
+Depending on your needs, it might be a good idea to spend a little extra money on your Isla Saona tour as the standard excursion is just a basic tour.
 Fun (rum), sun and beach are the main ideas here, but if you would like to cruise in style or see different parts of Saona Island, another tour might be a good idea.

-The premium tours are more distinct with specific differences between them.
-Tour companies are offering the same tour as above but with better quality, for example professional tour guides, high-quality drinks and lobster menus.
+The premium Isla Saona tours are more distinct with specific differences between them.
+Tour companies are offering the same tour as above but with better quality, for example, professional tour guides, high-quality drinks and lobster menus.
 Others are doing both ways with a catamaran highlighting the chillout atmosphere of the tour.
-And yet others are just using a speed boat and doing some kind of sightseeing around Saona Island, showing you many beautiful and untouched sites the standard tours usually don’t go to, for example El Peñon, Canto de la Playa and Mano Juan.
+And yet others are just using a speed boat and doing some kind of sightseeing around Saona Island, showing you many beautiful and untouched sites the standard tours usually don’t go to, for example, El Peñon, Canto de la Playa and Mano Juan.

 As these tours are more individual with more service and/or less crowded groups, they are more expensive as well – you should plan with around 100 to 180 USD for these options.